vickysingh5926/AtlasCare-Agent/test_plan.md

 ## Overview

 This test plan covers functional, safety, governance, and contract validation for the AtlasCare agent system.
-Tests are designed to verify the four core customer journeys, the LangGraph state transitions, individual node behavior, and the safety guardrails that protect business-critical operations.
+Tests are designed to verify the four core customer journeys, the LangGraph state transitions, individual node behavior, and the safety guardrails that protect business-critical operations

 ---